wp-plugins/pulsemaps/readme.txt

 = Why doesn't my map show any visitors? =

 Make sure the map widget is present and visible on all pages you want to track.
 To track visits without the widget, upgrade to the VIP plan.

+= Why is the visit count different from other trackers? =

+Tracking visits is not an exact science.
+Many hit counters will increase the counter for every time a page was requested from the web server.
+For various reasons, this could lead to misleadingly high visit counts.
+PulseMaps only tracks actual page views by actual browsers, almost always operated by an actual human.

+PulseMaps keeps track of visits and page views.
+A page view is recorded when a page is viewed on a browser.
+Page views from the same user are grouped into visits.
+A pause of 30 minutes or more between page views causes a new visit to be recorded.
+So for example, if a user visits your site and views 10 pages within 5 minutes, the number on the widget is increased by only one.
+If the same user comes back and views a couple more pages after an hour, a second visit is recorded.
+Click through to the map details page to see the number of page views.

 == Changelog ==